 Upon recommendation of the Qualifying Committee and with the approval of the Dean, you may repeat the qualifying examination once.
 The exam must be held by the same Committee except that members may be replaced, with the approval of the Academic Adviser and the Dean, for cause such as extended absence from the campus.
 Failure to pass the examination on the second attempt will result in disqualification from further study for the doctoral degree at UC Davis.

-Your Dissertation Committee is appointed by the Dean of Graduate Studies on the advice of your Academic Adviser and consists of your Major Professor and two other professors, at least one of whom is not from your home department (preferably from your area of emphasis).
+Your Dissertation Committee is appointed by the Dean of Graduate Studies on the advice of your Graduate Advisor and consists of your Major Professor and two other professors, at least one of whom is not from your home department (preferably from your area of emphasis).
 It is charged with three responsibilities:

 - To approve your dissertation topic and the plan that you have developed for independent study.